 Are electricity prices going up in 2026?

 Yes.
-The national average residential rate increased 5.4% from 2025 to 2026, continuing a trend of steady annual increases.
-Over the past six years (2020 to 2026), the national average has risen from 13.31 cents to 18.05 cents per kWh, a 36% increase.
+The national average residential rate rose from a 17.30-cent 2025 annual average to 18.83 cents by April 2026, roughly a 9% increase over the 2025 average.
+Since 2020, the national average has risen from 13.15 cents to 18.83 cents per kWh, a 43% increase.
 The primary drivers are grid modernization investments, growing electricity demand from data centers and EV charging, and the ongoing transition from coal to renewable energy sources.
 Most projections suggest 2 to 4% annual increases through 2030.